AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - `git merge <branchName>`: If you want to merge two branches together.
 Be careful, only merge other branches into yours.
 - `git stash` and `git stash pop`: Stores any changes you've made.
 You can retrieve them by adding pop to the end as shown.
 Keep in mind, you may want to clear the stash with `git stash clear` occasionally, but make sure there's nothing you want inside of it first!
 - `git push`: Once you have a commit, you can push the commit to the github repository if oyu have permission.
 You'll have to get this from the repository owner.
-- `git submodule update`: The swadge repo uses some other repositories, so it's a good idea to run this command to keep them up to date on occasion.
+- `git submodule update --init --recursive`: The swadge repo uses some other repositories, so it's a good idea to run this command to keep them up to date on occasion.
 If you get errors related to CNFS it could be the submodules are out of date
+- `git rebase -i --rebase-merges origin/main`: This is useful before merging your changes back to `main`.
+Rebasing can be a tricky concept, but think of it like stashing all of your changes, updating to the latest `main`, and then applying your changes again.
+This way your branch is up-to-date with `main` and has all of your changes as the latest changes!
+There might be conflicts between changes in your code and changes in `main`, and if there are you need to resolve them during the rebase.
+The conflicts will be shown in the code during the rebase, and you can search for `<<<<<<<` and `>>>>>>>` to find them.
+There are a few more commands useful during the rebase process:
+    - `git add <file>`: Hey, this looks familiar!
+After your conflicts are resolved, use this to add the resolved files.
+    - `git rebase --continue`: Once all conflicts are resolved and files are added, this continues the rebase.
+    - `git push -f`: This pushes your rebased changes to the server.
+Note the `-f` flag, which means "force."
+This is necessary because rebasing rewrites the git history.
+    - `git rebase --abort`: Some thing's gone horribly wrong and you want to start over.
+That's fine!

 ### Git GUI